Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

-In details, all contributions and community members are mapped into a directed graph $G = (\mathcal{V}, \mathcal{E}, \mathcal{W})$ where $\mathcal{V} = \{v_i\}_{1\leq i \leq n}$ is the set of $n$ unique vertices mapping contributions and contributors which are connected with $m$ directed edges, $\mathcal{E} = \{e_{ij}\}_{(v_i,v_j) \in \mathcal{V}^2}$, where $e_{ij}$ denotes the edge from parent vertex $j$ to child vertex $i$ and $\mathcal{W}=(w_{ij})_{e_{ij}\in \mathcal{E}}$ with $w_{ij} \geq 0$ is the set of $m$ edges weights which are chosen by the community members in a heuristic manner.
-The weights have a strong influence on the final PageRank computation and they must ensure that contributions which require a lot of labor gets rewarded more than simpler ones and that they get rewarded when they are validated or reviewed by the community.
+In detail, the source node $s_0$, contributions, and community members are mapped onto a directed graph $G = (\mathcal{V}, \mathcal{E}, \mathcal{W})$ where $\mathcal{V} = \{s_0\} \cup \mathcal{A} \cup \mathcal{C} = \{v_i\}_{1\leq i \leq n}$ is the set of $n$ unique vertices mapping the seed node, contributions and contributors which are connected with $m$ directed edges, $\mathcal{E} = \{e_{ij}\}_{(v_i,v_j) \in \mathcal{V}^2}$, where $e_{ij}$ denotes the edge from parent vertex $j$ to child vertex $i$ and $\mathcal{W}=(w_{ij})_{e_{ij}\in \mathcal{E}}$ with $w_{ij} \geq 0$ is the set of $m$ edges weights which are chosen by the community members in a heuristic manner.
+In our experiment, we used the weights according to Table \ref{table:graph_weights} where $w_{ij}$ is taken from \ref{table:edges_weights} if $v_i \neq s_0$ else \ref{table:nodes_weights}.
+The weights have a strong influence on the PageRank computation and the final reward, thus they must ensure that contributions that require a lot of labor get rewarded more than simpler ones and that they get rewarded when they are validated or reviewed by the community.
 Indeed, if a contribution $j$ has multiple children, its score should be propagated forward to the most important child.
-Figure \ref{fig:contrigraph} shows such a graph with 3 community members, John, Alice and Bob, who are connected via the edges between their contributions and interactions.
-We can clearly see that the rank of courselet $CL0$ will mostly be propagated to its author Alice ($1/(1+1/16+1/16)=0.89$).

-The following non-exhaustive list of contributions will be mapped into the graph: creating a courselet, quantlet or datalet, viewing, citing and reviewing a courselet, enrolling as a student into a courselet, actively participating in the discord channels, voting in the DAO decision process and helping other community members with their research.
+Figure \ref{fig:contrigraph} shows such a graph, omitting $s_0$ for clarity, with 3 community members, John, Alice, and Bob, who are connected via the edges between their contributions and interactions.
+We can see that the rank of courselet $CL0$ will mostly be propagated to its author Alice ($1/(1+1/16+1/16)=0.89$).

-A simple definition of the PageRank score of vertex $i$ is given in the original paper as:
+A simple definition of the PageRank score of vertex $i$ is given in the original paper:

 where is $A$ the adjacency matrix of the graph $G$.
-Base on the random surfer model, where from any node, a user either returns to a random seed node with probability $\alpha$ or continues to a linked node with probability $1-\alpha$, PageRank is then defined as the stationary distribution of a random walk on the graph $G$ defined by the equation:
+To avoid rank sink, \citeauthor{page1999} developed the random surfer model, where from any node, the user either continues to a children node with probability $1-\alpha$ or the user jumps to a random node chosen based on the distribution in $s$ with probability $\alpha$.
+PageRank is then defined as the stationary distribution, $pr$, of a random walk, $pr_t$, on the graph $G$ by the equation: